AdobeDocs/express-add-ons-docs/src/pages/guides/getting_started/tut.md

 import { editor, utils, Constants } from "express";
 ```

 We'll also make use of `utils` and `Constants`—they are named imports from `"express"`, too.
-According to the Reference, `createRectangle()` doesn't need any parameter, either required or optional; hence, the properties of this new element should be set after its creation.
+The `createRectangle()` function doesn't need any parameter, either required or optional; hence, the properties of this new element must be set after its creation.

 ```js
 const rect = editor.createRectangle();